 Brent joined CANTERRA SEEDS in 2001, initially as Production Manager.
-Today, as Director of Operations and Business Development, Brent is responsible for all production and manufacturing activities, as well as market development efforts with end-users and variety specific production opportunities.
+Today, as Director, Pedigreed Seed Business Unit, Brent is responsible for all activities related to CANTERRA SEEDS broad seed portfolio of cereals, pulses and special crops.
+His primary focus is on demand creation through various variety specific market development efforts with grain handlers and end-users across Canada and abroad.